 A research paper, project, or a professional portfolio, jointly approved by the student's graduate committee and the student; to coincide with the student's professional objectives.
-The portfolio should document the required knowledge and ability to apply the standards set by the Alaska College of Education.
-Portfolio criteria should be obtained from the Alaska College of Education or the graduate advisor.
+The portfolio should document the required knowledge and ability to apply the standards set by the UAS School of Education (SOE).
+Portfolio criteria should be obtained from the SOE or the graduate advisor.